Certification: Examination Administration

 After the final results of the examination are approved by the Chair of the Certification Council, certification staff posts exam results in the certification center private dashboard for each candidate.
 An email is sent to all exam candidates indicating that initial exam results can be found in their dashboard.
 Each candidate’s computer record is updated to indicate whether he or she passed or failed the examination, and the appropriate pass/fail letter, score report is loaded in the certification center.
 Candidates who have passed will be directed to where they can print out their certification card and candidates who failed will be offered the opportunity to speak with a member of the certification council to give them tips on studying for the next exam should they choose to retake the exam.

 Candidates who do not successfully pass the certification exam, in any language, may apply to retake the exam at any time during the registration period.
 Candidates can retake the test beginning at the next exam administration and there is no limit on the amount of times a candidate can retake the exam.
-Since the administrations are 6-7 months apart and there is a unique test for each administration with 30 percent new items there is little to no risk for recall bias.

 Preparing and Distributing Program Statistics